veroxzik/arduino-psx-controller/README.md

 ### Option 1: (Recommended!)
 7.6V to VIN

-Connect 7.6V to VIN on the Arduino, as shown in the diagram above.
+Connect 7.6V to VIN on the Arduino.
 This will power the Arduino off the rumble line and at 5V.
 It is safe to plug in the USB connector at the same time using this method.

 ### Option 2: USB Only